 With the channels of trade all interconnected in our modern world, South African pharmaceutical companies are able to simply and speedily distribute their products all across the globe.
 While this is extremely advantageous in terms of sales, supplying goods to a number of different countries can become increasingly complicated as each country has different rules and requirements that manufacturers need to adhere to when exporting goods to that particular country.
+And with this also comes the need of a proper translatiion service, like the one at www.espressotranslations.com, which provides the best services across an agglomeration of languages.

 Timothy Beattie is the General Manager of PyrotecPackMedia, a brand within Pyrotec that specialises in innovative on-pack solutions.
 Beattie believes that one of the most challenging packaging issues faced by pharmaceutical companies is the need to abide by varying regulations for different countries.
 “Recent research conducted at the 2nd Annual Pharma Packaging and Labelling Compliance Conference in Rome revealed that this is a major frustration within the pharmaceutical industry.
 This is compounded by the need to use text in different languages, which many believed to be the most critical element in the packaging and labelling process.”